aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 with extension `.anc`.
 Each `.f90` source file has a corresponding anchor file with the same name.
 The anchor file is an empty file whose sole purpose is to manage the dependencies in which the source file is involved.
-A given source file can generate zero, hone or more `.mod` files and zero or one `.smod` files, and all these files are generated at the same time using the `MAKEMOD` command.
+A given source file can generate zero, one or more `.mod` files and zero, one, or more `.smod` files.
+All these files are generated at the same time using the `MAKEMOD` command.
 To signify that all the `.mod` and `.smod` files have been generated correctly, the anchor file is touched right after `MAKEMOD` has finished:
 ~~~ make
 %.anc: %.f90
 	$(MAKEMOD.f08) $<
 	@touch $@
 ~~~
-and then prerequisites are added to the `.anc` file such that all module and submodule files necessary for the operation of the program are regenerated using `MAKEMOD` if one of them is old or missing:
+Then, the anchor file is made dependant on all module and submodule files generated by the source file with the same name:
 ~~~ make
 one.anc: one.mod one.smod
 two.anc: two.mod two.smod